koculu/ZoneTree/README.md

 # ZoneTree
-ZoneTree is a persistent, high-performance, transactional, and ACID key-value database for .NET.
+ZoneTree is a persistent, high-performance, transactional, and ACID-compliant key-value database for .NET.
 It can operate in memory or on disk.
 (Optimized for SSDs)

 [![Download](https://img.shields.io/badge/download-ZoneTree-blue)](https://www.nuget.org/packages/ZoneTree/)